kaankacar/PatikaToken-Staking-Contract/README.md

-# PatikaToken Staking Contract

-This contract is used for staking operations of a token named "Patika".
+# PATIKA($PTK) STAKING CONTRACT

+This $PTK staking contract is deployed on the BNB Chain and represents the Patika token (PTK).

 ## Token Information

-- Token name: Patika
+- Token Name: Patika
-- Token symbol: PTK
+- Token Symbol: PTK
+- Blockchain: BNB Chain
+- Smart Contract Address: 0xdb7CA9F0b7687687A01C134CF9b8F5D3eC7Bf3eA
-- Total token supply: 1,000,000 PTK
+- Total Supply: 1.000.000 $PTK

-# Variables, Functions, Events
+- Staking Rewards: 1% Daily

+## Variables, Mappings and Functions

-## Variables
+### Variables

-- `_name`: A private string variable representing the token name.
-- `_symbol`: A private string variable representing the token symbol.
-- `_decimals`: A private uint8 variable representing the decimal places of the token.
-- `_totalSupply`: A private uint256 variable representing the total token supply.
-- `_balances`: A private mapping variable tracking account balances by address.
-- `_allowances`: A private mapping variable tracking approved balances by address and spending allowance.
+- `STAKING_REWARD_RATE`: Private constant variable that represents the staking reward rate, set to 1% per day.
-- `_owner`: A private address variable representing the owner of the contract.
+- `_totalStakedTokens`: Private variable that keeps track of the total amount of tokens staked in the contract.

-- `_stakingRewards`: A private mapping variable tracking staking rewards by address.
+### Mappings

+- `mapping(address => uint256) private _stakingRewards`: This mapping keeps track of the staking rewards for each user.
+It associates each user's address with the corresponding staking reward amount.

-- `_lastStakeTimestamp`: A private mapping variable tracking the last stake timestamps by address.
+- `mapping(address => uint256) private _lastStakeTimestamp`: This mapping stores the timestamp of the last stake made by each user.
+It associates each user's address with the corresponding last stake timestamp.

-- `_isStaked`: A private mapping variable tracking the staking status by address.
+- `mapping(address => bool) private _isStaked`: This mapping keeps track of whether each user has staked tokens or not.
+It associates each user's address with a boolean value representing their staked status.

+- `mapping(address => uint256) private _stakeBalanceOf`: This mapping stores the stake balance of each user.
+It associates each user's address with the amount of tokens they have staked.

-## Functions
+### Functions

-- `name()`: A function that returns the token name.
-- `symbol()`: A function that returns the token symbol.
-- `decimals()`: A function that returns the decimal places of the token.
-- `totalSupply()`: A function that returns the total token supply.
+1. `getTotalTokenSupply()`: External function that returns the total token supply held by the contract.

-- `balanceOf(address account)`: A function that returns the account balance for the specified address.
-- `transfer(address recipient, uint256 amount)`: A function that transfers a specified amount of tokens to the given address.
-- `approve(address spender, uint256 amount)`: A function that approves a specified amount of spending allowance to the given address.
-- `transferFrom(address sender, address recipient, uint256 amount)`: A function that transfers a specified amount of tokens from one address to another.
-- `increaseAllowance(address spender, uint256 addedValue)`: A function that increases the spending allowance by the specified amount.
-- `decreaseAllowance(address spender, uint256 subtractedValue)`: A function that decreases the spending allowance by the specified amount.
-- `stake(uint256 amount)`: A function that includes the specified amount of tokens in the staking process.
+2. `getTotalStakedTokens()`: External function that returns the total amount of tokens currently staked in the contract.

-- `claimReward()`: A function that allows claiming staking rewards.
-- `isStaked(address account)`: A function that returns whether staking is performed at the specified address.
-- `airdrop()`: A function that performs the distribution of a specific amount of tokens as airdrop.
-- `transferOwnership(address newOwner)`: A function that transfers the contract ownership to another address.
+3. `stake(uint256 amount)`: External function that allows users to stake a specified amount of tokens.
+The function requires the user to have a sufficient token balance.
+Upon staking, the function calculates the staking reward, updates staking rewards, the last stake timestamp, and the user's staked status.
+The staked amount is transferred from the user's balance to the contract, and the staked balance for the user is updated.

+4. `claimRewardsAndUnstake()`: External function that allows users to claim their staking rewards and unstake their tokens.
+The function checks if the user has staked tokens available for withdrawal.
+It calculates the reward duration and the total reward to be claimed based on the staking rewards and the duration of the stake.
+The staking rewards and last stake timestamp are reset, and the user's staked status is updated.
+The total amount to be transferred is calculated, and the reward and staked amount are transferred back to the user.
+The staked balance for the user is reset.

-- `transferTokens(address recipient, uint256 amount)`: A function that allows the contract owner to transfer a specified amount of tokens to the given address.
+5. `airdrop()`: External function that allows the contract to perform an airdrop of tokens to the calling address.
+It transfers 100 $PTK from the contract's balance to the caller.

-## Events

-The contract can emit the following events:

-- `Transfer(address indexed from, address indexed to, uint256 value)`: Triggered when a token transfer occurs.
-- `Approval(address indexed owner, address indexed spender, uint256 value)`: Triggered when a spending allowance is approved.
+**Note:** The contract inherits from the `ERC20` and `Ownable` contracts provided by the OpenZeppelin library, which implement ERC-20 token functionality and ownership management, respectively.

 ## Test Results